Italy with baby or toddler feature image: mom with pram on italian beach

 Buying diapers in Italy

-Diapers in Italy are sold in two main types of shops: supermarkets and farmacie (pharmacies).
+Diapers in Italy are sold in two main types of shops: supermarkets and farmacie (pharmacies, see below).

-Supermarkets come in all shape and sized and usually have a baby aisle with diapers, wipes, baby weaning foods, small baby items such as soothers and some budget baby toiletry brands.
+Supermarkets come in all shapes and sizes and usually have a baby aisle with diapers, wipes, baby weaning foods, small baby items such as soothers and some budget baby toiletry brands.

 Good to know: opening hours of supermarkets vary wildly from place to place and shop to shop.
 Do not assume you will have access to late shopping if you are running out of baby supplies!